himanshumahajan138/PlagX/README.md

 ### Step 9: Upload JSON Reports to GitHub

-Upload the JSON reports to the specified GitHub repository.
+Push the JSON reports to GitHub to make them accessible and maintainable within a versioned repository.

 ### Step 10: Upload Data File to GitHub

-Upload the data file to GitHub for record-keeping and further analysis.
+Upload key data files to GitHub to ensure record-keeping and facilitate future data analysis.

 ## 🌟 Environment Variables